 Balancing Classes and Medical Scribe Work

-The job of a medical scribe might sound great to you, but you might be worried about the time commitment.
+The medical scribe job might sound great to you, but you might be worried about the time commitment.
 After all, you need more than medical scribe experience to get into medical school.
 You also need excellent grades and a high GPA.
-If you aren’t competitive enough, you won’t be considered for medical school.
+You won’t be considered for medical school if you aren’t competitive enough.
 The good news is, you can work your job around your class schedule and study time.

 We recommend finding a medical scribe position that doesn’t interfere with your class schedule.
 Even if your professor is lenient with attendance, the risk of missing valuable information is too high.
 Ultimately, your grades could suffer.
 If you have classes in the morning, you could find a doctor who works nights.
 You might lose sleep, but you won’t miss any classes.